Rocket (DC Comics)

 Rocket (Raquel Ervin) is a superheroine appearing in comic books published by DC Comics, who was introduced by Milestone Media.
 She was the sidekick of the superhero Icon.
 Rocket's powers come from her inertia belt, based on tech from Icon's ship.

 Rocket has made limited appearances in media outside comics.
 Kali Troy voices the character in Young Justice, with Denise Boutte replacing her in later seasons.

 Publication history

 An original character from DC's Milestone Comics imprint, she first appeared in Icon #1 (May 1993) where she was created by Dwayne McDuffie (writer), Denys Cowan, and Mark Bright.

 Rocket, along with Milestone Universe and characters, was revived and merged into the DC Universe proper in the late 2000s.
 The merger treats the characters as new to the universe, ignoring the "Worlds Collide" Milestone/DC crossover of 1994.
 Rocket reappeared in Justice League of America (vol. 2) #27, written by creator Dwayne McDuffie.

+Rocket was reintroduced alongside Icon in the 2021 Milestone Returns initiative.
+The character retains her identity as Raquel Ervin, a teenager from Dakota who becomes the partner of the alien superhero Icon after persuading him to resume using his powers publicly.
+Her inertia belt, derived from technology associated with Icon's spacecraft, gives her the ability to manipulate kinetic energy, fly and generate protective force fields.